oflg/TiddlyMemo/README.md

 # 🦑TiddlyMemo

-[Incremental Learning](https://help.supermemo.org/wiki/Incremental_learning) program based on [TiddlyWiki](https://tiddlywiki.org/), deepening lifelong knowledge into the Sea of Mind.
+Lifelong knowledge, deep in the Sea of Mind.
+It uses advanced [Incremental Learning](https://help.supermemo.org/wiki/Incremental_learning) program based on [TiddlyWiki](https://tiddlywiki.org/) concepts to make it your powerful second brain for acquiring lifelong knowledge.

 ## 🎏Languages